On Error Correction for Nonvolatile Processing-In-Memory: Background

-All three PiM architectures support three different levels of parallelism: (1) Row-level parallelism, where each row can perform the same Boolean gate simultaneously; (2) Partition parallelism \cite{leitersdorf2022partitionpim} where each row can be divided to several partitions with transistors so that multiple logic operations can be performed in each row; (3) Array-level parallelism where each memory array can perform different computational tasks in parallel.
+All three PiM technologies support three different levels of parallelism: (1) Partition-level parallelism \cite{leitersdorf2022partitionpim} where each row can be divided into several partitions using transistors, such that multiple logic operations can be performed in each row; (2) Row-level parallelism, where each row can perform the same Boolean gate simultaneously; (3) Array-level parallelism where each memory array can perform computational tasks in parallel.